sofimrtn/tablines/README.rst

 Tabels Core
 ===========

 CTIC Foundation tool developed in Scala language under the terms of Apache License version 2.0.
-The real core of both projects, helds the capability to map from supported tabular formats to RDF documents; the mapping between them should be specified by a ``transformation program`` by the means of a DSL developed with the only purpose of these mappings.
+Tabels Core helds the capability to map from supported tabular formats to RDF documents; the mapping between them should be specified by a ``transformation program`` by the means of a DSL developed with the only purpose of these mappings.
 More information about the DSL can be found in the online release help (in Spanish).

 Valid input formats:
   * Excel files: .xls, .xlsx